0xF6/arduino-pin-api/README.md

 </h1>
 <!-- desc -->
 <h4 align="center">
-    A concise api for using pin management
+    A concise api for using pin management with fast mode
 </h4>

 <!-- popup badges -->